geoalchemy/geoalchemy2/doc/orm_tutorial.rst

     Garde: 32.485781
     Orta: 45.485781

-Obviously, processing and measurement functions can alo be used in ``WHERE`` clauses.
+Obviously, processing and measurement functions can also be used in ``WHERE`` clauses.
 For example::

     >>> lake = session.query(Lake).filter(